sommyj/We-Connect/README.md

 WeConnect is a demo that provides a platform that brings businesses and individuals together.
 This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.

 ## Getting Started
-You nee to click on the links to view different pages
+You need to click on the links to view different pages

 ### Prerequisites

-All u need is a web browse which is what you are using right now to access Github pages
+All you need is a web browse which is what you are using right now to access Github pages

 ### Pages